Phoenix (manga)

 Phoenix (火の鳥, Hi no Tori) is an unfinished manga series written and illustrated by Osamu Tezuka.
-Tezuka considered Phoenix his "life's work"; it consists of 12 books, each of which tells a separate, self-contained story and takes place in a different era.
+Tezuka considered Phoenix his "life's work"; it consists of 12 parts, each of which tells a separate, self-contained story and takes place in a different era.
 The plots go back and forth from the remote future to prehistoric times.
 The story was never completed, having been cut short by Tezuka's death in 1989.

-Several of the stories have been adapted into anime series and OVAs, and a live-action film.
-As of 2007, the entire manga series is available in English-language translations.
+Several of the stories have been adapted into anime and a live-action film, along with a musical production by the Takarazuka Revue.
+As of 2008, the entire manga series is available in English-language translations.